athomasoriginal/com.betweentwoparens/src/posts/009-what-are-the-clojure-tools.md

 If you're curious which to choose, my answer is the `Clojure CLI`.
 The reason I like the `Clojure CLI` is because the tool is simple.
-You can read through `clj` and `tools.deps.alpha` in an afternoon and understand what they are doing.
+You can read through `clj` and `tools.deps` in an afternoon and understand what they are doing.
 The same (subjectively of course) cannot be said for `lein` or `boot`.
 I will note that `Clojure CLI`'s API is not straightforward and can be confusing.